MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### What happens to my benefits if my Software Assurance expires?

 To use these benefits, your Software Assurance or subscriptions must be active.
-If you choose not to renew your Software Assurance when it expires, you'll need to remove your benefits from your resources in the Azure portal.<!--What happens immediately to the resourcesIf they don't do this, billings resume automatically at non-AHB rates?-->
+If you choose not to renew your Software Assurance when it expires, you'll need to remove your benefits from your resources in the Azure portal.

 #### What is Software Assurance?